juanlabrin/js-webcomponents/public/js/dynamic-data-table/README.md

 <li><strong>dynamic-data-table-2023.class.js</strong> is completely functional</li>
 <li><strong>dynamic-data-table-2024.class.js</strong> is under development and improvement</li>
 <li>in the folder previous-versions there are previous versions also functional.</li>
+<li><strong>The component uses Bootstrap as a CSS library for its visual formatting, but you can use your own library or add your own CSS rules.</strong></li>
 </ul>